Hotshotsteam/ionic2-up/README.md

 The bootstrap is arranged in a way to allow projects and developers to customise their development environment without editing the default files.
-This allows projects to update from this repo when new features are added.
+This allows projects to update developer-up when new features are added.

+Configuration is also arranged to allow new bootstrap projects based on this one, to set up more specific platforms and environments without specific app code.

 ## Features